Bodyaid Launches Ginger Anti-Hair Loss Shampoo And Conditioner Products

-HONG KONG SAR - Media OutReach - 21 November 2023 - One of the leading causes of hair loss is an oily scalp; excessive secretion makes the scalp greasy and blocks hair follicles, leading to hair loss.
-To solve this problem, BodyAid's recently launched Japanese-made 'Ginger Anti-Hair Loss Shampoo' and 'Protein Repair Conditioner.'
-These products are produced using high-tech 'fluid extraction technology' to retain the active ingredients of ginger, which can enhance hair follicle rejuvenation in four weeks.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 21 November 2023 - One of the leading causes of hair loss is an oily scalp; excessive secretion makes the scalp greasy and blocks hair follicles, leading to hair loss.
+To solve this problem, BodyAid's recently launched Japanese-made "Ginger Anti-Hair Loss Shampoo" and "Protein Repair Conditioner."
+These products are produced using high-tech "fluid extraction technology" to retain the active ingredients of ginger, which can enhance hair follicle rejuvenation in four weeks.

 BodyAid launches Ginger Anti-hair Loss Shampoo and Conditioner Products